IhmeGroup/charlesxlogminmax/README.md

 pip install git+https://github.com/qdouasbin/charlesxlogminmax.git
 ```

+[Go here to know how to setup an python environment with Anaconda](https://github.com/IhmeGroup/CharlesX/wiki/Installation-Libraries#Using_a_Python_version_controller__Anaconda) or [here](https://docs.anaconda.com/anaconda/install/) if you don't have access to the CharlesX repository yet.

 ## How to use it

 Once the module is installed you can create small scripts to install the data.